tyl/field-binder/README.md

 }
 ```

 Start the Vaadin application: you have already a fully-functional master/detail editor in about 10 lines of actual code!

+Keep reading to know what happened under the hood, or skip to the next section for the extended tutorial.

 ### What You Have Done

 Most of the code you have written is your regular Vaadin UI code.
-Let us have a look to the `FieldBinder`-specific code.
+You only wrote about 10 lines of code.
+But has happened under the hood?
+Let us have a look at the `FieldBinder`-specific code.

+As you will see, you wrote very little, because a lot has been done already on your behalf!

-##### Automatic Binding to a data source
+#### Automatic Binding to a data source

 ```java
   final FieldBinder<Person> binder = new FieldBinder<Person>(Person.class, container);